IISM-Ethereum/Guide/README.md

 #### This guide aims to get interested people quickly set up to develop smart contracts on a private blockchain.
 All necessary packages/tools are reflected in this guide, so at the end one should be able to start right away with the development process.

-At the time of writing there're three main ethereum implementations available: GETH (GO), Eth (C++) and Pyethapp.
+At the time of writing there are three main ethereum implementations available: GETH (GO), Eth (C++) and Pyethapp.
 We're focussing on Geth, since it's the recommended choice if one plans to develop a corresponding frontend for a distributed database (the blockchain in our case), so-called dapps (decentralized apps).

 Supported platforms: **Linux, MacOS**

 ## 1. GETH
-#####1.1 install
+#####1.1 Install
 #### Linux
     sudo apt-get install software-properties-common
     sudo add-apt-repository -y ppa:ethereum/ethereum